About the Fair

 All Members of the Craftsmen's Guild of Pittsburgh are offered a booth space at A Fair in the Park.
 Each year approximately 60% of the artists at the Fair are Members of the Craftsmen's Guild of Pittsburgh, who have become Members by passing a rigorous jury process.
 The remainder of the artists at A Fair in the Park are selected by a jury from a large pool of national and international applicants.

 This is a free and open to the public held rain or shine.

-Last year the fair was presented by the Craftsmen's Guild of Pittsburgh with the participation of the following:
+This year's fair is presented by the Craftsmen's Guild of Pittsburgh with the participation of the following:

 Our Fair Director Carrie Nardini!